Introduction to molecular and reproductive toxicology

 Overall Course Objectives

-Toxicology is the science of poisons.
-This course aims to give the students basic understanding of how chemicals from foods and the environment can affect normal development and cause various diseases.
-Particular focus are endocrine disrupting chemicals affecting the reproductive system and thyroid hormone-dependent brain development.
+This course aims to give the students a basic understanding of how chemicals from foods and the environment can affect normal development and cause various diseases.
+Focus is put on endocrine disrupting chemicals affecting the male, female and thyroid hormone systems.

 Learning Objectives

-• Explain principles, and give examples, to alternative test methods for risk assessment of chemicals
+- Explain principles, and give examples of various test methods and strategies for chemical risk assessment

-• Assess the likelihood of developing disease based on exposure doses, timing of exposure and likely co-exposure
+- Assess the likelihood of developing disease based on doses and timing of exposure

-• Analyze how hormones during fetal life impacts on the development of the reproductive system and the brain
+- Analyze how hormones during fetal life impacts on the development of the reproductive and thyroid hormone systems

-• Evaluate toxicological data and surmise the likelihood of a chemcial causing harm to humans
+- Evaluate toxicological data and surmise the likelihood of a chemical causing harm to humans

 Course Content

-Humans are constantly exposed to a large number of chemicals from foods, consumer products and the environment in general.
-Some of these chemicals can have negative effects on our health and cause a wide variety of diseases, such as fertility problems, metabolic disorders, lower IQ or cancers.
-This course will give a general introduction to toxicology and give examples of various chemicals (heavy metals, acrylamides, dioxins, pesticides, phthalates etc) and downstream health effects.
-From this broader scope, the course will focus in on chemicals that can mimic or disturb hormone signaling and disturb development of the reproductive system or the brain.
-The course will also teach how we can test chemicals for their harmful effects (risk assessment) and how it can be used to regulate the use of certain chemicals, again drawing examples from molecular and reproductive toxicology.
+Humans are constantly exposed to many chemicals from foods, consumer products and the environment in general.
+Some of these chemicals can have negative effects on our health and cause a wide range of diseases, such as fertility problems, metabolic disorders, lower IQ or cancers.
+This course will give a general introduction to toxicology with specific focus on chemicals that can mimic or disturb hormone signaling and thereby disturb development of the reproductive or thyroid hormone systems.
+The course will also cover basic knowledge on chemical risk assessment and regulation internationally.
 The course will include project work on a specific toxicological problem, where groups of 3-4 students writes and present a report that must be passed to be able to sit an oral exam at the end of the course.
 The project work is a significant learning tool for this course.

 Teaching Method